 You can transfer the CV to purchase a Deferred Life Annuity from a Canadian life insurance company.
 A Deferred Life Annuity provides a monthly income that's payable for life, and can begin as early as age 55.
-Please note that there may be restrictions or tax implications imposed under the ITA.
-We will need information from the life insurance company to determine the amount of the CV that can be transferred tax-exempt and the amount that may have to be paid to you in cash, less withholding tax.
-Please contact us if you are considering this option.
+Please note that there may be restrictions or tax implications imposed under the ITA We will need information from the life insurance company to determine the amount of the CV that can be transferred tax-exempt and the amount that may have to be paid to you in cash, less withholding tax.